Kpokc/bouquet/README.md

 ### Specific to Pages
 - Home Page
     - This page has header, footer and search box, this page has also list of all posts with related images.The header has navigation bar.
-The image brings the user's attention and inviting the user to explore the post and copy post link.
+The image brings the user's attention and inviting the user to explore the post.
-    (If loged in/ sign up) can like, dislike, add, comment, copy link, pin post.
+    (If logged in/ sign up) can like, dislike, pin, copy link, edit, delete post.
+Each post has its total likes, dislikes, comments shown at top-right of a post.
+    Each post content (main text) shorten up to 165 characters.
     On the right hand side user can get access to most liked, most commented and random post.
-Represent how mane likes or dislikes post or comment has.

 - Read Post Page
-    - User can read post fully.
-Alsow can like, dislike, pin, delete post.
+    - User can read post and comments.
+Alsow can like, dislike, pin or comment post.
+Delete, edit his post and comment or comments.
 Can copy link of the current post.
-Aswel as comment post, edit delete, like dislike comment.
+Usr can like, dislike comments.
     On the right hand side user can get access to most liked, most commented and random post.
-    Represent how mane likes or dislikes post or comment has.

 - Add Post Page
     - User can select category.
 Must provide title and post content.
-If there is a code samples in the content, user must use <code></code> tags to wrp it.
+User can can use TAB and ENTER buttons within textarea field.
+If there is a code samples in the content, user must use <code></code> tags to wrap it.

 - Contact Page
     - This page contains a form where users can give feedback and ask questions.
-It has another form where users can request for newsletter by simply subscribe it.

 - MyPage
-    - Using Mypage user can get access to his posts, his comments and pinned posts.
+    - Using Mypage user can get access to all his posts and his comments, and pinned posts.
 Alsow like, dislike, edit, delete his posts and comments.
 Unpin posts.
-Represents how mane likes or dislikes post or comment has.

 - Search page.
     -User retrieve all post where title and/or content has requested     word.